 As a reviewer, it may seem as though I focus on criticism over praise.
 This is in large part because in criticizing, I identify problems, which requires an explanation of the problem and what I think should be or should have been done, thus leading to more explanation.
 I will, however, indicate when I am mostly satisfied with the work, or if I like something in particular.
-I also try to avoid overlapping with other reviewers' comments unless a part is controversial or important to the story.

 Here are some disclaimers regarding my work: